Haleʻiwa, Hawaii: History

 In 1898 a businessman named Benjamin Dillingham opened a hotel in the North Shore area and named it Haleʻiwa.
 In the Hawaiian language, hale means 'house', and the ʻiwa means 'frigatebird'.
 He also built a railway line from Honolulu to Waialua along the west coast around Kaena Point, which opened the same year and ended in front of his hotel.
 The railroad inaugurated a passenger train, the Haleiwa Limited, which took two hours for this trip.
 This railroad was chartered as the Oahu Railway and Land Company.

 Haleʻiwa was designated a State Historic, Cultural and Scenic District in 1984 by the City and County of Honolulu.
 All new buildings must adhere to a design plan that reflects the territorial architecture of Haleʻiwa's earlier sugar industry period.
 The town is home to 30 historic buildings featuring plantation architectural styles influenced by the Waialua Sugar Co.

 The Haleiwa tidal gauge was the first in the state to record the tsunami caused by 2025 Kamchatka Peninsula earthquake: an amplitude of 4 ft relative to normal sea level.

 Military

-The 16th Coast Artillery's Battery F was assigned to four 8-inch M1888 railway guns that were located nearby on specially made spurs.
+The 16th Coast Artillery's Battery F was assigned to four 8-inch M1888 railway mneyguns that were located nearby on specially made spurs.
 These railway guns were soon dismounted and designated as Battery Kahuku.
 On December 7, 1941, two P-40B fighters, piloted by George Welch and Kenneth M. Taylor, managed to scramble against the Japanese attack on Pearl Harbor, taking off from the now-abandoned Haleʻiwa Airfield.